Skip to Content

 I used to get a little nervous when packing because the zero waste and Boy Scout motto are one and the same: “Be prepared!”

-why you’ll love these travel essentials for women
+why you’ll love eco friendly travel essentials

 • Every single challenge I face on short trips is tackled with these two waste busting items